Novartis/torchsurv/communications/blog_pytorch_foundation.md

 | Finance / Credit | Loan default | Time since origination |
 | Meteorology | Extreme weather event | Days since last occurrence |

-Each of these has censored observations — customers who haven't churned yet, machines that are still running — and TorchSurv handles them all with the same API.
+Each of these domain has censored observations — customers who haven't churned yet, machines that are still running — and TorchSurv handles them all with the same API.

 ## What TorchSurv Provides